Game Intelligence: Theory and Computation: Related work

-The present study aims to focus on actual play in games, instead of complete plans of action (i.e., strategies).
-This approach is inspired by what can be called as ``Bonanno's program'' (see, e.g., \cite{bonanno2013} and more recently \cite{bonanno2022}), which advocates a shift of emphasis towards describing real play in games.
-While this paper draws inspiration from Bonanno's program, its framework is distinct, designed specifically to examine behavior in partial knowledge settings.
+The present study focuses on actual play in games, instead of complete plans of action (i.e., strategies).
+This approach is inspired by what can be called ``Bonanno's program'' (see, e.g., \citet{bonanno2013} and more recently \citet{bonanno2022}), which advocates a shift of emphasis towards describing actual play in games.
+While this paper draws inspiration from Bonanno's program, its framework is distinct, designed specifically to measure intelligence in games.

-Under partial knowledge games, players do not have complete knowledge/information about the aspects of the game, including other players, strategies, game tree, and outcomes.
+In games studied here, players do not have complete knowledge or information about aspects of the game, including other players, strategies, game tree, and outcomes.
 Although this study does not explicitly aim to model unawareness in the way it has been modeled, it does allow for the possibility that players may be---and usually are---unaware of certain aforementioned aspects of the game.
 For example, a player may be unaware of certain moves in a chess game.
-In that respect, I was inspired by the burgeoning body of research on unawareness that began with \cite{fagin1987}.
-Early studies on unawareness, such as those by \cite{fagin1987} and \cite{heifetz2006}, were not specifically based on game theory (though the latter study considers a multi-agent setting).
+In that respect, I was inspired by the burgeoning body of research on unawareness that began with \citet{fagin1987}.
+Early studies on unawareness, such as those by \citet{fagin1987} and \citet{heifetz2006}, were not specifically based on game theory (though the latter study considers a multi-agent setting).
 However, game theory has been increasingly used in this field.
-For a review of the literature on unawareness, see \cite{schipper2014}.
+For a review of the literature on unawareness, see \citet{schipper2014}.

-In addition, there are game theoretical frameworks, some of which were in part inspired by chess, that focus on equilibrium concepts and/or strategies \cite{jehiel2007,halpern2014,ismail2020}.
+In addition, there are game-theoretic frameworks, some of which were in part inspired by chess, which focus on equilibrium concepts and/or strategies~\citep{jehiel2007,halpern2014,ismail2025}.
 In contrast to these solution concepts and frameworks, the present study does not assume equilibrium, strategy, or rational play.